NelsonPython/Driving_Experiment/DataMart/README.md

 <h1>MOBI Data Mart</h1>

-<b>MOBI Data Mart is a simple web app with one-stop shopping for data from the Drive I-5 experiment</b>

-You may replace it with any popular data marketplace that sends messages in json, txt, or csv format.
-Follow this <a href="https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04">tutorial</a> to install Nginx, MySQL, and PHP on Ubuntu 18.04
+<b>MOBI Data Mart is a simple web app for data from the Drive I-5 experiment.</b>  You may replace it with any popular data marketplace that sends messages in json, txt, or csv format.
+Follow this <a href="https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04">tutorial</a> to install Nginx, MySQL, and PHP on Ubuntu or Raspbian

 <h2>Creating the Roadtrip database</h2>

 Create your roadtrip database with four tables:

-- KellyBlueBook - contains vehicle data
+- BlueBook - contains vehicle data

 - Station - contains EV charging station data